jshields-ca/continuo/docs/LINEAR_BEST_PRACTICES.md

 # Linear Best Practices for Continuo Development

+> **📝 Update Notice (July 22, 2025)**: This document has been updated to reflect the new Linear status workflow and corrected label naming to avoid conflicts.
+The status workflow now includes more granular testing stages, and priority is tracked using Linear's built-in priority field instead of labels.

+> **🏷️ Label Update (July 22, 2025)**: Added comprehensive label structure including Environment, Sprint, Complexity, and Impact labels for better issue categorization and tracking.
+See the Label Usage Guidelines section for best practices.

 ## 📋 **Linear Setup Overview**

 ### Project Structure
 - **Team**: Business Dev (f42ec684-5540-47fd-8ff2-6a488004cac3)
 - **Project**: Continuo (e9205c7b-a881-498d-acdf-8361f3bfcdd4)
-- **Issue Statuses**: Backlog, Todo, In Progress, localhost Testing, Prod Testing, In Review, Done, Canceled, Duplicate
+- **Issue Statuses**: Backlog, Todo, In Progress, Dev (Localhost) Testing, Dev (Railway) Testing, Prod Testing, Ready for Release, In Review, PR Approved, Done, Canceled, Duplicate

 ### Issue Status Workflow
 ```
-Backlog → Todo → In Progress → localhost Testing → Prod Testing → In Review → Done
+Backlog → Todo → In Progress → Dev (Localhost) Testing → Dev (Railway) Testing → Prod Testing → Ready for Release → In Review → PR Approved → Done
 ```
-- **Backlog**: Not yet planned for work, future consideration.
+- **Backlog**: Not yet planned for work, future consideration (Default status).
 - **Todo**: Planned and ready to be worked on in the current or next sprint.
 - **In Progress**: Actively being worked on by an assignee.
-- **localhost Testing**: Feature/bugfix is ready for or undergoing local environment testing.
+- **Dev (Localhost) Testing**: Feature/bugfix is ready for or undergoing localhost 'dev' environment testing.
+- **Dev (Railway) Testing**: Feature/bugfix is deployed to Railway 'development' environment for testing.
-- **Prod Testing**: Feature/bugfix is deployed to production or staging for final verification.
+- **Prod Testing**: Feature/bugfix is deployed to production environment for final verification.
+- **Ready for Release**: Feature/bugfix is complete and ready for next release/PR.
-- **In Review**: Awaiting code review, QA, or stakeholder approval.
+- **In Review**: Pull request is being reviewed.
+- **PR Approved**: Pull Request has been approved and is ready for merge.
 - **Done**: Completed, merged, and deployed as appropriate.
 - **Canceled**: Work was stopped and will not be completed.
 - **Duplicate**: Issue is a duplicate of another and will not be worked on.